 Our data shows that when people search for a certain product, most of them use roughly 1.5 words.
 These short queries, unfortunately, make it hard for full-text searches to offer them relevant results.
 While there is an improvement in using filters, there are often so many that it can be confusing.

 One of the ways to make searching more effective is to use the ‘learning to rank’ approach, which creates an optimal ranking of results.
-However, even this machine-learning method is not all-mighty – and that’s why we’ve come up with Query Understanding, a great companion to ‘learning to rank’.
+However, even this machine-learning method is not all-mighty – and that’s why we’ve come up with Query Understanding, a great companion to ‘learning to rank.’

 This is actually how most people search.
-Our data shows that, on average, people use 1.43 words per query(with a standard deviation of +/- 0.58, computed for our 150+ most active clients) and while we do have clients with many product code-only queries (this is depends on domain), the median of product code-only queries is only 2.9%.
+Our data shows that, on average, people use 1.43 words per query(with a standard deviation of +/- 0.58, computed for our 150+ most active clients).
+While we have clients with many product code-only queries (this depends on a domain), the median of product code-only queries is only 2.9%.